 As more heat energy is applied to the material, the polymer chains gain enough energy to begin moving and sliding with respect to one another at an increasing rate.
 Melt is achieved when all polymer molecules are in motion.

 After melting, the polymer crystallizes again once it is cooled below the Tm.
-As with amorphous polymers, melting and other physical properties can be modified by the addition of chemical additives and plasticizers.
+As with amorphous polymers, adding chemical additives and plasticizers can modify melting and other physical properties.

 The checklist in our new ebook can be used in conjunction with input from your materials suppliers or thermoforming vendor to help guide basic material selection for a specific application.